-Identify the employees affected; Examine the employees' personal records; Assess the impact on each individual; ; Identify potential issues that individuals may raise; Managers should include in the selection pool employees who are doing the same or similar work If 20 or more employees are involved, a statutory consultation process of 30 days will be required and the Secretary of State for Trade and Industry needs to be notified (on Form HR1); If less than 20 employees involved Brent's custom and practice arrangement is to allow a minimum of 15 calendar days consultation, but this can be reduced to 2 weeks where necessary provided adequate consultation is possible Agree method of consulting with employees individually - about roles/hours/place of work Where it is evident that the post(s) of specific individuals are being deleted, managers must speak to the employee(s) first Prepare 'script' for collective communication - overview, process and timescales; Prepare for individual consultation - full explanation/details of change(s)/implications/benefits/timescales/termination arrangements.
-Ste ep 2 - Collective consultation ovide the Corporate Trades Unions Representatives with the following information: The reasons for the contemplated dismissals; The number of jobs of those who may be dismissed; The total number of people employed in those jobs; The proposed method of identifying who will be dismissed; The method of carrying out those dismissals and across what period of time; A copy of Form HR1.
-Seeking views about ways of avoiding dismissals Reducing the number of employees who may be dismissed; Facilities to consult with the effected employees; Consideration of all views put forward; A formal response to all matters raised.
-Provide written confirmation where suggestions were accepted and reasons where suggestions were rejected.
-Ste ep 3 - Individual consultation Arrange a meeting with each employee effected; Explain their right to be accompanied by a Trades Union Representative or work colleague; The time and location of the meeting must be reasonable and the employee must take all reasonable steps to attend the meeting; Explain the reason/s why change is required; Explain the scope of the change(s) required and the commercial benefits to the business; Explain how the change/s required will impact on the employee; Ask the employee for his or her reaction and listen carefully to the response; □ Mar If the employee raises concerns, discuss each of the issues in turn; Show understanding, but stress the business need; haging Change hor: Marcelle Moncrieffe-Johnson
+- □ Identify the employees affected; - □ Examine the employees' personal records; - □ Assess the impact on each individual; - □ Identify potential issues that individuals may raise; - □ Managers should include in the selection pool employees who are doing the same or similar work unless there are valid reasons for not including particular employees in the pool - □ If 20 or more employees at one establishment are involved, a statutory consultation process of 30 days will be required and the Secretary of State for Trade and Industry needs to be notified (on Form HR1); - ☐ If less than 20 employees involved Brent's custom and practice arrangement is to allow a minimum of 15 calendar days consultation, but this can be reduced to 2 weeks where necessary provided adequate consultation is possible - □ Decide method of consulting with employees individually e.g. about roles/hours/place of work - □ Where it is evident that the post(s) of specific individuals are being deleted, managers must speak to the employee(s) first - □ Prepare 'script' for collective communication overview, process and timescales; - □ Prepare for individual consultation full explanation/details of change(s)/implications/benefits/timescales/termination arrangements.

+Step 2 - Collective consultation

+Provide the Corporate Trades Unions Representatives with the following information:

+- □ The reasons for the contemplated dismissals; - □ The number and types of jobs of those who may be dismissed; - □ The total number of people employed in those jobs at the establishment in question; - □ The proposed method of selecting who will be dismissed; - □ The proposed method of carrying out those dismissals and across what period of time; - □ A copy of Form HR1 (to the Branch Secretaries)